Precaution: Development history

-Literary significant and reception
+Literary significance and reception

 Precaution was written in imitation of contemporary English domestic novels like those of Jane Austen and Amelia Opie, and it did not meet with contemporary success.
 It did, however, make Cooper realize his potential as a writer.
 The author went on to have great success with works such as The Pathfinder (1841) and The Deerslayer (1840).
 The American reading public responded most to The Last of the Mohicans (1826).